picoruby/prk_firmware/README.md

 Anyhow, you should:

 - Be knowledgeable how to install a UF2 file into Raspi Pico on [https://www.raspberrypi.org/documentation/rp2040/getting-started/#getting-started-with-c](https://www.raspberrypi.org/documentation/rp2040/getting-started/#getting-started-with-c)
-  - [https://learn.sparkfun.com/tutorials/pro-micro-rp2040-hookup-guide](https://learn.sparkfun.com/tutorials/pro-micro-rp2040-hookup-guide) will also help you if you use Sparkfun Pro Micro RP2040
+  - [https://learn.sparkfun.com/tutorials/pro-micro-rp2040-hookup-guide](https://learn.sparkfun.com/tutorials/pro-micro-rp2040-hookup-guide) will also be helpful if you use Sparkfun Pro Micro RP2040

 #### Using a release binary